sf-wdi-37/materialize/README.md

 * Pick a portion of the `12` columns that will determine how much of the row an element will take up.

-* You then use the above choices to determine the exact class you will add to an element in the row (bootstrap has them all built in).
+* You then use the above choices to determine the exact class you will add to an element in the row (Materialize has them all built in).

 For example the class: `col l3` will take up `3/12` of the space at `>992px`.
 Feel free to add more classes to the same element to change how it will behave at other screen sizes.
 Let's checkout some more examples...